Joachim Björklund: Club career

 Taking the leap from junior team obscurity at Östers IF to becoming a star in Brann, Björklund was later sold to IFK Göteborg.
 There, his side achieved a surprise 3–1 victory over Manchester United in the group stage of the 1994–95 Champions League which ultimately helped them win Group A ahead of FC Barcelona, Manchester United, and Galatasaray before being eliminated in the quarter-finals by FC Bayern Munich.
 At the end of the following season, he was transferred to Vicenza in Serie A, and the following year to Rangers in the Scottish Premiership, for £2.2 million. where he won a Scottish league championship medal.
 He moved to Valencia for £2.5 million on 20 June 1998 and spent three years at Valencia before joining Venezia in Italy, where he played for just one season.
 While at Valencia, he helped the team reach the 1999–2000 and 2000–01 UEFA Champions League finals.

 Björklund joined Sunderland in January 2002 for £1.5 million, but was unable to prevent them from being relegated in the following 2002–03 season.
 However the 2003–04 season was better, as he helped Sunderland finish third in Division One and reach the FA Cup semi finals yet his services were deemed to be no longer required by manager Mick McCarthy so he joined Wolverhampton Wanderers, who had just been relegated from the Premier League.
 He left the club and retired after just one injury-hampered season that restricted him to just five appearances in total as the club failed to win an immediate return to the top flight.

 International career

-For many years he formed a successful central defensive partnership with Patrik Andersson for the Swedish national team.
+For many years he formed a successful central defensive partnership with Patrik Andersson for the Sweden national team.
 Björklund was selected for the UEFA Euro 1992, 1994 FIFA World Cup and UEFA Euro 2000.
 At the 1994 FIFA World Cup, he helped the team finish third behind Brazil and Italy.
-He was also a member of the Swedish squad that competed at the 1992 Summer Olympics in Barcelona.
+He was also a member of the Sweden squad that competed at the 1992 Summer Olympics in Barcelona.

-Due to lack of playing time at his club Valencia, Björklund was dropped from the Swedish squad during the early stages of the 2002 FIFA World Cup qualifying.
+Due to lack of playing time at his club Valencia, Björklund was dropped from the Sweden squad during the early stages of the 2002 FIFA World Cup qualifying.
 Disappointed, he decided to retire from the national team at the age of 30.